 1991 Korean War Silver Dollar

-The 1991 Korean War Memorial Silver Dollar was issued for the 38th anniversary of the Korean War.
+The 1991 Korean War Memorial Silver Dollar (Buy on eBay) was issued to mark the 38th anniversary of the Korean War and to honor those who served.
 The oddly chosen anniversary date is the result of the division between North and South Korea at the 38th degree of latitude.
 The only commemorative coin of the program was the silver dollar.

 Coin Specifications